IMLA’s Aims and Objectives

 Elections for Chair and Directors

 This is a two-stage process.
-Full Members are invited to nominate candidates for the Chair (every other year) and Directors (every year).
+Full Members are invited to nominate candidates.
 Members may nominate themselves and any number of candidates.
 Nominations should be for individuals who are the regular representative of their organisation on the Executive Committee.
 All nominees should be aware that they have been nominated, and confirm that they are willing to stand for election.

 Nominations are invited by a specified date and, when this date has passed, the list of nominees is then put to the membership for the vote.
-Each Member may cast a vote for (a) the Chair (on alternate years) and (b) up to 4 Directors – including the position of Vice-Chair.
+Each Member may vote for up to 5 candidates.